Next: Motion, Previous: Introduction, Up: Top

 and automatically reacts in some way to their insertion.

-This is unlike the self-insert-command – the
+This is unlike the self-insert-command

-buffer with no side-effect.
+buffer and without side-effect.

 Should PHP mode ever do something you wish it didn't, like